Things To Do

 Signature dishes, delicacies and famous food

-A fragrant and flavorful rice dish cooked with tomatoes, onions, and various spices, often served with grilled chicken or fish.
-It's a must-try at local gatherings and celebrations.
+A staple dish made with rice, tomatoes, onions, and spices, often served with grilled chicken or fish.

 Must-Try!